-The solitary flowers occur in leaf axils.
+The complete, perfect, actinomorphic, solitary flowers occur in leaf axils.
 The calyx and corolla are fused at their base into a hypanthium.
-The calyx is four lobed, cylindrical, 15 cm in length, and yellowish white. salverform in shape, and produces an extended tube that is five or more centimeters long with four elongated lobes.
+The calyx is 4 lobed, cylindrical, 15 cm in length, and yellowish white. salverform in shape, and produces an extended tube that is five or more centimeters long with four elongated lobes.
 There are four stamens fused to the top of the hypanthium.
 The ovary is inferior.
-The fruit is an orange berry with numerous
+The fruit is an orange berry with numerous seeds.

-Distribution in Bahamas/Globally: Catesbaea spinosa occurs within the central islands Bahamian Archipelago as well as Cuba.
+Distribution: Catesbaea spinosa occurs within the central islands Lucayan Archipelago as well as Cuba.

-Medicinal/Cultural/Economic usage: Catesbaea spinosa is not used medicinally in the Bahamian Archipelago.
+Medicinal/Cultural/Economic usage: Catesbaea spinosa is not used medicinally in the Lucayan Archipelago.